SantiagoPuertas/Dwelling-Energy-Insights/README.md

 * [LSTM](https://github.com/SantiagoPuertas/Dwelling-Energy-Insights/blob/master/Recurrent%20Neural%20Network/RNN_old_version.ipynb)

 	* The first version of LSTM (long short term memory) to predict the type of heating system type that each house has is this.
-Subsequently it has been improved and the [final script](https://github.com/SantiagoPuertas/Dwelling-Energy-Insights/blob/master/Recurrent%20Neural%20Network/LSTM%20-%20Heating%20system.ipynb) has been reached with which we have reached an accuracy of 96%
+Subsequently I improved it until I reached the [final version](https://github.com/SantiagoPuertas/Dwelling-Energy-Insights/blob/master/Recurrent%20Neural%20Network/LSTM%20-%20Heating%20system.ipynb) in wich I reached an accuracy of 96%